Lautaro's agent confirms talks with 'many clubs' amid Barcelona and Real Madrid interest | Goal.com

 Lautaro's agent confirms talks with 'many clubs' amid Barcelona and Real Madrid interest

-Inter star Lautaro Martinez's agent has admitted talks have began with other clubs about the future of his client amid interest from La Liga giants Barcelona and Real Madrid.
+Inter star Lautaro Martinez's agent has admitted talks have started with other clubs about the future of the striker amid interest from La Liga giants Barcelona and Real Madrid.

-The 22-year-old centre forward has come of age at the San Siro this season, scoring 16 goals in all competitions after failing to reach double figures the previous campaign.
+The 22-year-old centre-forward has come of age at San Siro this season, scoring 16 goals in all competitions after failing to reach double figures in the previous campaign.

 Lautaro's fast development has attracted interest from Europe's biggest clubs and the player's representative Beto Yaque has revealed discussions are ongoing about his future.

 "It is said that Barcelona and Real Madrid want him, but it has no effect on him," Yaque said about Lautaro to Radio La Plata.
-"Others players would not sleep at night.
+"Other players would not sleep at night.

 "He never calls me to ask if the rumours are true or false, he is focused on the present and his work.